Indiana Dunes National Park: Cowles Bog

 Cowles Bog, a National Natural Landmark, is a wetland complex containing bog, fen, marsh, swamp, wet meadow, and pond habitats; named in honor of biologist and ecologist Henry Chandler Cowles.
-Located south and west of Dune Acres, Indiana, Cowles Bog is the sole remaining remnant of the "Central Dunes" where Cowles performed his pioneering field studies of ecological succession and species diversity.
+Located south and west of Dune Acres, Indiana, Cowles Bog is the sole remnant of the "Central Dunes" where Cowles performed his pioneering field studies of ecological succession and species diversity.
 The complex is drained by Dunes Creek, which flows to Lake Michigan at the Indiana Dunes State Park swimming beach.
 A National Park trail runs from Mineral Springs Road into Cowles Bog.

 Great Marsh

 The Great Marsh is an interdunal wetland just south of the dune ridge overlooking Lake Michigan.
 It stretches from steel plants in Burns Harbor, 12 mi east to County Line Road on the edge of Michigan City.
 A century ago, it was the nesting and migratory layover for many birds which depended on its variety of plants.
 In the late 19th century, the marsh was drained through a series of ditches, creating three watersheds and reducing the water table.
 As the water levels changed, new plants and trees moved in, creating a new habitat and displacing the wildlife that was dependent on the pre-existing wetlands.